pgroonga/pgroonga.github.io/how-to/railway.md

 ---

 # How to use PGroonga with Railway

-In this guide we will introduce how to use the [Railway's template](https://railway.com/deploy/pgroonga).
+This guide explains how to use the [Railway template](https://railway.com/deploy/pgroonga).
 The Railway’s scalable infrastructure makes it easy to deploy PGroonga with automatic scaling, persistent storage, and one-click setup.

 ## Implementation Details